Philosophy of Leadership for Church Ministry

 Introduction

 Maxwell (1999) has written that, “Everything rises or falls on leadership.”
 This principle has become axiomatic.
-Without good leadership the things people desire to accomplish do not get done.
-Thus, Northouse (2019) has written that, “leadership is a process whereby an individual influences a group of individuals to achieve a common goal” (p.
+Without good leadership, the things people desire to accomplish do not get done.
+Thus, Northouse (2019) writes that “leadership is a process whereby an individual influences a group of individuals to achieve a common goal” (p.
 5).
-However, there are many ways to influence a person or a group of people.
+However, there are many ways to influence a person or a group.
 As a result, “there are almost as many different definitions of leadership as there are people who have tried to define it” (Northouse, 2019, p.
 2).
-For leadership to be effective then, leaders must understand how they propose to lead.
-As a result, each leader should take an inventory of their values and goals and seek to define how they will approach the challenges of leadership.
+For leadership to be effective, leaders must understand how they propose to lead.
+As a result, each leader should take inventory of their values and goals and define how they will approach the challenges of leadership.

 An individual approach to leadership can be encapsulated in what has been called one’s Leadership Philosophy.
 Leadership philosophy has been defined as “the beliefs, values, and principles that are the foundation of what you believe and how you will lead” (DeMarco, 2020).
-Such a definition is subjective, personal, and subject to personal context.
-Thus, factors such as personality, experience, job goals, convictions, amongst other thigs, will determine how one defines their philosophy of leadership.
+Such a definition is subjective, personal, and context-dependent.
+Thus, factors such as personality, experience, job goals, convictions, among others, will determine how one defines their philosophy of leadership.
 Since there is no one right way to lead, thinking about how one approaches leadership is necessary.
 In this regard, one’s philosophy of leadership is less a science and more of an art.
-Indeed, a military definition of leadership includes this concept when it says that leadership is, “the art and science of motivating, influencing and directing” others to accomplish their mission (US Air Force Doctrine, p26).
+Indeed, a military definition of leadership includes this concept, stating that leadership is “the art and science of motivating, influencing, and directing” others to accomplish their mission (US Air Force Doctrine, p.
+26).

-This paper will present a philosophy of leadership for a church ministry context, consistent with the mission Christ have the church, grounded on a biblical theology of leadership, and supported by transformational leadership theory, authentic leadership theory, and servant leadership theory.
+This paper will present a philosophy of leadership for a church ministry context, consistent with Christ’s mission for the church, grounded in a biblical theology of leadership, and supported by transformational leadership theory, authentic leadership theory, and servant leadership theory.
 The goal of this leadership philosophy is to develop believers in Christ to become capable and effective disciples who can, in turn, lead others to become disciples of Christ.

 Biblical Foundations of Leadership